cloudmesh/classes/docs/source/lesson/devops/puppet.rst

 Overview
 ----------------------------------------------------------------------

-This lesson will introduce you to a very important topic to Puppet, an open source configuration management tool.
+This lesson will introduce you to Puppet, an open source configuration management tool.

 .. tip:: Duration: 1 hour